w3c/wcag3/guidelines/groups/text-and-wording/clear-language/numerical-alternatives-available.md

 :::tests
 **Procedure**

-For for any complex numerical information in the content:
+For any complex numerical information in the content:
 1. Check that an alternative is available that is not presented as complex numerical information.

 **Expected results**